3 Ways to Get Your Kids Involved in Random Acts of Kindness Week

 Second on our list of Random Acts of Kindness Week ideas for kids is making someone in the community feel appreciated by creating homemade “just because” cards.
 Here’s how:

 Send cards to teachers, coaches, neighbors, extended family members, friends, members of your religious community, or even a custodian or mailman.
-A handwritten card is sure to brighten anyone’s day, so try making one for each day of Random Acts of Kindness Week.
+A handwritten card will brighten anyone’s day, so try making one for each day of Random Acts of Kindness Week.

 To take your child’s cards to the next level, try including an extra treat, like flowers or candy.
 Or, if you’re part of a RaiseRight program, shop small denomination gift cards from brands like Amazon, Starbucks, or McDonald’s to thank fellow community members.

 Not yet enrolled in RaiseRight?
-Consider establishing a gift card fundraising program to support your child’s school, sports team, or music program.
+Consider establishing a RaiseRight fundraising program to support your child’s school, sports team, or music program.
 Or, talk to your PTA leader, church administrator, or preferred nonprofit about getting started with RaiseRight.

 Through RaiseRight, you can double your act of kindness by earning money for your favorite community group or nonprofit.
-After successful organization enrollment with RaiseRight, you can purchase gift cards for hundreds of brands, and your organization will instantly receive a percentage back—at no additional cost to you.
+After successful organization enrollment with RaiseRight, you can shop online or purchase gift cards for hundreds of brands, and your organization will receive up to 20% back—at no additional cost to you.
 It’s the best way to spread kindness while supporting your favorite organization!

 Learn more about how RaiseRight works.